Excello-cz/ipsec-xfrm/README.md

 # ipsec-xfrm

-This repository contains OpenRC and SystemD services for `ipsec-xfrm` which loads ipsec xfrm rules from `/var/lib/ipsec/ipsechost` file and applies them with `ip xfrm` command.
+This repository contains OpenRC and systemd services for `ipsec-xfrm` which loads ipsec xfrm rules from `/var/lib/ipsec/ipsechost` file and applies them with `ip xfrm` command.